 If you want to delete cookies for a particular website, tap on the Edit button on the upper right of the screen, then tap the red minus icon next to the website name.

-Like we mentioned earlier, we do not recommend you to block cookies.
-Some websites make it mandatory, otherwise they won’t work.
-But if you insist, here how to block all cookies on an iPhone.
+As we mentioned earlier, we do not recommend you block cookies.
+Some websites make it mandatory, otherwise, they won’t work.
+But if you insist, here is how to block all cookies on an iPhone.

 Not everyone is a fan of Safari.
 If you happen to use other browsers like Chrome, Firefox, and Opera to surf the web on your iPhone, here’s how to delete cookies stored by them.